-- · base salary;
+- base salary;

-- · annual cash bonuses;
+- annual cash bonuses;

-- · stock options;
+- equity awards;

-- · health and retirement benefits and perquisites; and
+- health and retirement benefits and perquisites; and

 - 401(k) plan

 Base Salary

 The Named Executive Officers receive a base salary to compensate them for services rendered to our Company.
 The base salary payable to each Named Executive Officer is intended to provide a fixed component of compensation reflecting the executive's skill set, experience, roles and responsibilities.